 The bottom line in this scenario is that steps should not be skipped in skill development.
 Why can’t they get it?
 More than likely, too many steps were skipped early in their development.

-I am in the process of publishing my first training manual: “Beginner Tumbling Training” .
-This will be a useful tool in training for all and any needing to learn proper technique and safety.
+My training manuals: “Beginner Tumbling Training” and “The Round-Off and Back Handspring”.
+These are useful tools in training for all and any athletes needing to learn proper technique and safety.
 Great for gymnastics, cheerleading, dance, martial arts, and more.
-I will keep you posted on that progress.

 In sports that entail acrobatic skills such as gymnastics, cheerleading, dance, diving, ski jumping, and more, the ultimate objective for the athletes is to learn skills that have both flipping and twisting elements.
 These skills are highly advanced and requires that the athlete has learned basic skills with great technique.
 In this discussion, I will take you through my thoughts on the development stages of learning to twist in tumbling skills.

 As the students progress through the developmental stages of learning to tumble forward and backward, the next step is to learn how to incorporate twisting movements.
 These skills are much more complex and requires that the athletes have proper technique in their developmental skills in order to accomplish these twisting elements.

 Body positioning and control is critical in allowing the athlete to twist while the body is in a forward or backward flipping motion.
 For example, to spin a pencil on its end is an easy task as the pencil is a solid, straight object.
 However, it is impossible to spin a shoe string as there is no solid control of the object.
 The same with our bodies, if the student has loose and limp body movements, it will be very challenging or impossible to twist.
 This is the reason why body position and body tightness is a major focus in training all skills.